 Take a look at the fruits of their labor.
 My oldest has done the most makeovers up to this point, with one of his latest being this grain sack coffee table.

 We were all so excited for him when it sold in less than an hour of listing it in my shop.
 It’s fun to work alongside and teach them the skills of earning a living.
-My hope is that they are learning to appreciate the value of a dollar and that hard work pays off, amongst other things.
+My hope is that they are learning to appreciate the value of a dollar and that hard work pays off, among other things.

 It was in great shape with wear to the top, and just needing a color change.
 My son found this Broyhill nightstand at a thrift store and purchased it himself to be his project piece.